iesl/Multi_facet_recommendation/README.md

 - Update the input (and output) paths of `./bin/training.sh`, and run the code on a machine with a GPU with at least 11GB memory to train a model

-# Estimate the Paper Similarity (and Performing Quantitative Evaluation Using Assignment or Bids)
+# Running the Method we used for ICLR 2021, including the Paper-Reviewer Affinity Estimation (and Quantitative Evaluation Using Assignment or Bids)

 ## Download SPECTER
 ```